oftheheadland/chatbot-api/readme.md

 # Chatbot API

 API for my my discord bot, [Jamie-Bot](https://discordbotlist.com/bots/494325818605043724), to use.
-But others are welcome to use it, too.
+But others are welcome to use it.
-Uses Chatterbot to return intelligent responses to your input - and learns as it goes.
+Uses [Chatterbot](https://pypi.org/project/ChatterBot/) to return intelligent responses to your input - and learns as it goes.

 ## Example